Indoor Cycle vs. Upright Bike - What’s the Difference?Posted on

 Most upright bikes come pre-programmed with a number of different preset workout programs that can be used to simulate the feeling of riding up and down a hill.
 They also typically feature a central console that allows you to fine-tune your workout based on a number of parameters, allowing you to customize your workout.

 Upright bicycles also tend to be more comfortable than indoor cycles.
-Not only do you not have to crouch forward with an upright bike, but they also typically have wider seats with more padding than indoor cycles.
+Not only do you not have to crouch forward with an upright bike like the Diamondback Fitness 1260ub, but they also typically have wider seats with more padding than indoor cycles.

 For advanced users and cycling enthusiasts, the indoor cycle is typically the better option.
 Their resistance delivery is superior to that of an upright cycle and they more effectively mimic the sensation of real-life cycling.
 They also offer a smoother and more natural workout than upright bikes.